Telvc/academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
+Welcome to my homepage!
+I am currently a master student at Duke University, in the Department of Statistical Science.
+My research interests include machine learning theory, optimization and statistics in general.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 {style="text-align: justify;"}